57blocks/website-article/articles/Inside Story: How We Approach QA/README.md

 Despite the benefits, these practices come with their own set of challenges.
 Complex codebases, evolving technologies, tight deadlines, and resource constraints pose significant hurdles.
 With the myriad of tests—from unit to integration to system testing—the need to prioritize becomes paramount.
 Moreover, there's a pressing requirement to incorporate these practices into agile methodologies and continuous integration pipelines, ensuring they add value and not overhead.

-This article, delves into the testing best practices 57blocks QA teams leverage to overcome these obstacles.
+This article delves into the testing best practices 57blocks QA teams leverage to overcome these obstacles.
 These practices are both theoretical ideals and pragmatic approaches honed by real-project experiences.
 We'll explore how adopting these practices can alleviate difficulties and transform them into opportunities for improving software quality, team efficiency, and project outcomes.

 ## New feature manual testing and automated regression tests

 - **Identify the new features**: When new features are added to the software, it is important to identify them, know how they work (within the system and how they impact the system), and ensure they are tested thoroughly.
 - **Create and review manual test cases**: Manual test cases should be created and reviewed to test the new features, including any edge cases or scenarios that automated testing may not cover.
 Here are the critical elements to consider when writing a manual test case: Test Case ID, Title, Description, Preconditions, Module/Feature, Test Steps, Test Data, Expected Result, Actual Result (to be filled during test execution), Status (to be filled during test execution), Priority, Owner, Severity, Comments/Notes.
-- **Execute manual test cases**: The manual test cases should ensure the new features works as intended and identify any issues or defects.
+- **Execute manual test cases**: The test cases should ensure the new features work as intended and identify any issues or defects.
 Implementing new features may affect existing automated test cases, so start building automated tests in parallel to ensure the new functionality is integrated and doesn't impact the automated test cases.
 - **Identify, create and update automated tests**: Consider which tests should be identified to automate.
 Automate repetitive, time-consuming regression tests that verify core functionality and don't change frequently.
 Also existing automated tests affected by changes and new features should be updated.
 - **Integrate automated testing**: Once the manual testing of new features is complete, automated testing should be integrated into the testing process.
 - **Run automated tests**: Automated regression tests should be run to ensure that the new features do not negatively impact existing software functionality.